hao-udoin/OptionPricingOOP/Midway Report.md

 The goal of this project is to develop a flexible and extensible C++ program for option pricing.
 Currently, the focus is on implementing the Binomial Tree model as a foundation, but the project is designed to accommodate other models in the future.
 This project aims to provide a robust framework for option pricing that can be expanded to handle various option types and pricing methodologies.

-The project is divided into two main components:
+The project is now divided into two main components:

-1.  **Option Class**: This class encapsulates the basic properties of an option, such as strike price, maturity, risk-free interest rate, volatility, and option type (call or put).
+1.  **Option Class**: This class contains the basic properties of an option, such as strike price, maturity, risk-free interest rate, volatility, and option type (call or put).
 2.  **Binomial Tree Class**: This class implements the Binomial Tree model to calculate the price of the option by building a price tree and back-propagating the option values.

 Project Structure